M4rm3ladov/AJE/README.md

   - Read and print history report of all adjusted stock items by date range

 ## IV.
 Customers
-CRUD customers information and credit limit with filtered search by customer code and name
+CRUD customers information and credit limit with filtered search by customer code or name

 ## V. Reports
   ### A. Sales Report